the1ts/todo.txt-plugins/README.encryptednotes.md

 # README - Encrypted Notes and Archived Encrypted Notes

-## Encrpted Notes actions
+## Encrypted Notes actions

-These actions are to create an encrypted note taking ability to todo.txt shell script.
+The enotes action adds an encrypted note taking ability to todo.txt shell script.
 It enables you to add encrypted notes files associated with one or many tasks in your todo file or files.

 The syntax is enote:notesfile and this can be added to one or many todo items.